 Elevation 1880 ft

 Cedar Butte, a smaller summit near the Iron Horse Trail, is a classic hiking destination.
 Though the mountain is overshadowed by the closeby mountains of Rattlesnake Mountain, Mount Si, Little Si and Mount Washington, Cedar Butte features decent views from the summit and a good set of YDS class 1 trails around and to its summit.
+It should be noted that as of 2011 the trail to the summit has been renovated and is in very good shape.
+The trail to Boxley's Blowout is quickly becoming overgrown.
 It is often used for people either going on their first hike (YDS Class 1, 3 miles roundtrip), people wanting a good evening hike or a bad weather hike.

 The easiest way to get to the summit is to take the Iron Horse Trail from Cedar Falls Road head up the Iron Horse Trail (a former railroad gauge converted over to a walking path) about 0.8 miles.
 Roughly a quarter mile past Boxley Creek you want to look for a sign marking the route up Cedar Butte on the right.
 Take this trail all the way to the fork about 0.3 miles from the Iron Horse Trail.
 Merge to the left to head to the true summit or make a right to if you want to do a loop and head toward Boxley's Blowout.
 There was no major view by Boxley Blowout that I saw, just an interesting shot down at a blowout that not only knocked out a railroad gauge but a small town as well.